saud-learning-services/instructions-and-other-templates/README.md

 - [Canvas (Sauder) Semester Prep](https://github.com/saud-learning-services/canvas-saud-semester-prep): Generates a CSV that summarizes all Canvas courses that fall under a provided term id and account id(s).
 - [Canvas Batch Change Dates](https://github.com/saud-learning-services/canvas-batch-change-dates): Batch change the start and end dates for courses listed in a CSV.
-- [Canvas Subaccount Movement](https://github.com/saud-learning-services/subaccount-movement): Moves any Sauder course into a specific Canvas sub-account.
-Upon providing the necessary input, the script will locate the appropriate sub-account, migrate the course to it, and produce a CSV file detailing the courses and the sub-accounts.
 - [Canvas Quiz Response PDFs](https://github.com/saud-learning-services/quiz-response-pdfs): Pulls quiz data from Canvas to create PDF documents containing student answers to essay questions.
-- [Canvas Peer Reviews](https://github.com/saud-learning-services/canvas-peer-reviews): Create CSV tables containing peer review data; summarizing all students who've been assigned as assessors, who they are assessing and the results of any completed assessments